daniellionel01/gleam-ast-grep/README.md

 The setup is pretty easy.
 We define a custom language for `ast-grep` which references Gleam's [tree-sitter](https://github.com/gleam-lang/tree-sitter-gleam/) repository.

 Gleam's minimal syntax and solid primitives make it an excellent target for more static code analysis tooling.
-I am sure this is the beginning of a wonderful world of tooling yet to come.

-Gleam's compiler is already doing a lot of work for us and gives users many helpful hints about certain code patterns (unused variables, unncessary list spread, etc.).
-Gleam also has an excellent language server that offers many useful code actions.

-You
+This project is not very directed, but more of an exploration into what can develop into a more solid foundation with more focused work.

 ## Why `ast-grep`?